-(1) Wrong-size Unit, or

-(2) Unit with accessibility features that the Family does not require, and the Unit is needed by a Family that requires the accessibility features, the BHA must promptly notify the Family and the Owner of this determination, and of the BHA's offer of continued assistance in another Unit pursuant to paragraph (b) of this section.
+- (1) Wrong-size Unit, or - (2) Unit with accessibility features that the Family does not require, and the Unit is needed by a Family that requires the accessibility features, the BHA must promptly notify the Family and the Owner of this determination, and of the BHA's offer of continued assistance in another Unit pursuant to paragraph (b) of this section.

-(b) BHA offer of continued assistance.

-(1) If a Family is occupying a:

-- (i) Wrong-size Unit, or - (ii) Unit with accessibility features that the Family does not require, and the Unit is needed by a Family that requires the accessibility features, the BHA must offer the Family the opportunity to receive continued housing assistance in another Unit. - (2) The BHA will offer continued housing assistance in the form of: - (i) PBV assistance in an appropriate-size Unit (in the same building or in another building); - (A) When offering continued assistance in another PBV Unit, the BHA will first attempt to place the Family in the same project.
+- (b) BHA offer of continued assistance. - (1) If a Family is occupying a: - (i) Wrong-size Unit, or - (ii) Unit with accessibility features that the Family does not require, and the Unit is needed by a Family that requires the accessibility features, the BHA must offer the Family the opportunity to receive continued housing assistance in another Unit. - (2) The BHA will offer continued housing assistance in the form of: - PBV assistance in an appropriate-size Unit (in the same building or in another building); - (A) When offering continued assistance in another PBV Unit, the BHA will first attempt to place the Family in the same project.
 If no units are available in the same project, the BHA will attempt to offer the Family a PBV Unit with same Owner.
 If a Unit is not available in the same project or with the same Owner, then the BHA will offer the Family any other PBV Unit that they qualify for.
-Or: - (ii) Tenant-based rental assistance under the voucher program - (c) BHA termination of housing assistance payments - (1) If the BHA offers the Family the opportunity to receive tenantbased rental assistance under the voucher program, the BHA must terminate the housing assistance payments for a wrong-sized or accessible Unit at expiration of the term of the Family's voucher (including any extension granted by the BHA) or the date the family vacates the unit, whichever comes first. - (a) If the family does not vacate the unit by the voucher expiration date, the BHA must remove the unit from the HAP contract.